Medellin to Mutata Bus

 Medellin is away from Mutata 168 mi (270 km), which take approximately 6 hours by bus.
 The inter-city transportation company Rapido Ochoa covers this route to the "Gold Door of Uraba", as it's also known as Mutata.
 Rapido Ochoa provides low-cost bus tickets to its customers with varied services, depending on the bus the traveller chooses.
 The main economic activities of Mutata are stockbreeding, agriculture and fish farming.
 Mutata is the municipality of Colombia that attracts more nature tourism with its rivers, gorges and affluents.
 The town has a tropical weather, with an average temperature of 82 °F (28 °C).
 If you travel to Mutata, we recommend you to take summer clothing and some also for rain.

-Why book Medellin to Mutata bus with redBus?
+Why book a Medellin a Mutata bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Medellin to Mutata.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Medellin to Mutata.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Medellin is located at 1495 m a.s.l., just 261 mi (420 kms) away from the capital Bogota.
 It is known as "The eternal spring city" or the "mountain's capital" nicknames that reflect it's attractive weather.
 It's history stars a number of indigenous tribes that lived on the region since V b.c.
 The first contact between the spaniards and the people of the Valley of Aburrá happened in 1541, although due to the lack of precious minerals and the resistance from the locals, the area was initially abandoned.In 1616 Medellín was founded with the name of "Poblado de San Lorenzo".
 In 1826, Medellín was named as capital of the Antioquia department by the National Congress.
 Modern day Medellín is a prosperous city in constant industrial and social development.